-When applicable, the input data, calculations, and summary results are stored in 14 by 14 tables are thus used through out the computational model.
+When applicable, the input data, calculations, and summary results are stored in 14 by 14 tables throughout the computational model.
 The 14 by 14 tables also contain the unit costs, quantities, service lives, and calculations for the various infrastructure components.
 Some unit costs were not expected to vary based on the functional class of road and hence are presented in a manner more applicable to the data.

 A reporting format was developed in order to facilitate printing the final results of the model.
-The reporting format consists of one page of results per geographic region and contains the costs for each of the roadway infrastructure items as well as the total cost.
-The estimated annualized roadway infrastructure costs are found in the cost reporting sheets in Main.xls file.
+The reporting format consists of one page of results per geographical region and contains the costs for each of the road infrastructure items as well as the total cost.
+The estimated annualized roadway infrastructure costs are found in the Cost Reporting Sheets in Main.xls file.